HermannBjorgvin/MOTD/README.md

 # motd

 This is my personal MOTD, I am accepting contributions now from people who are interested in personalizing their MOTD to make it more interesting.
+My idea here is to create a minimal motd that has the most amount of information about your system in the least amount of space and gets more verbose only when things fail.

 ![image of motd](https://raw.githubusercontent.com/HermannBjorgvin/motd/master/minimal%20motd.png)